Lucyjpjones/lj-fscr/testing.md

     ` $ coverage report`

 - I used the following command to create an interactive HTML report to see more specifically what I was missing.
-This created a 'htmlcov' folder containing a index.html file.
+This created a 'htmlcov' folder containing an index.html file.

     `$ coverage html`